javierriveracastro/betteroll-swade/docs/Global-Actions.md

 #### Grouping

-This tag lets you group the actions, it is not mandatory, but it will be used in the card in some next update.
+This tag lets you group the actions.

 * `group`: A string containing a group name, actions with the same name will be shown grouped in the card (in some future version)
+* `group_single`: If all entries of a group have this option set to true the group will let you select only one of the options.

 ## Macros